All

 10. Encourages Compliance and Security:

-Carefully managed payment cycles promote compliance with financial regulations, including PCI-DSS, and help companies implement best practices in data security.
+Carefully managed payment cycles promote compliance with financial regulations, including PCI-DSS and SAQ-A, and help companies implement best practices in data security.

-Maintaining a structured, cyclical, and highly predictable payment process helps companies meet regulatory requirements.
+Maintaining a structured, cyclical, and highly predictable payment process helps MSPs meet regulatory requirements.
 This includes ensuring sensitive financial data is handled consistently and securely.

-When payments-related tasks follow established protocols, errors and omissions that might involve non-compliance are less likely to occur.
+Payment errors and omissions that might involve non-compliance are less likely to occur when payments-related tasks follow established protocols.

 This can help MSPs avoid potential non-compliance fines while improving the enterprise security posture, protecting both your MSP and clients from possible data breaches and financial fraud.